 Our board of directors may establish the authorized number of directors from time to time by resolution.
-Our board of directors is currently comprised of seven members who are divided into three classes with staggered three-year terms.
+Our board of directors is currently comprised of eight members who are divided into three classes with staggered three-year terms.
 A director serves in office until his respective successor is duly elected and qualified or until his earlier death or resignation.
 This classification of the board of directors into three classes with staggered three-year terms may have the effect of delaying or preventing changes in our control or management.
 Your proxy cannot be voted for a greater number of persons than the number of nominees named in this proxy statement.

-Nominees for Election as Class I Directors at the Annual Meeting
+Nominees for Election as Class III Directors at the Annual Meeting

-This year's nominees for election to the board of directors as our Class I directors to serve for a term of three years expiring at the 2018 annual meeting of stockholders, or until their successors have been duly elected and qualified or until their earlier death, resignation or removal, are provided below.
-The age of each director as of March 31, 2015 is set forth below.
+This year's nominees for election to the board of directors as our Class III directors to serve for a term of three years expiring at the 2020 annual meeting of stockholders, or until their successors have been duly elected and qualified or until their earlier death, resignation or removal, are provided below.
+All of the nominees listed below are currently directors of the Company.
+The age of each director as of April 13, 2017 is set forth below.
 Each of the nominees has agreed to serve as a director if elected, and we have no reason to believe that any nominee will be unable to serve if elected.

 Name Age Director Since

-Ben Bronstein, M.D.
-65 2010
+Todd C. Brady, M.D., Ph.D.
+45 2005

-Jesse I. Treu, Ph.D.
-67 2013
+Martin J. Jovce 63 2013